 If you have arrived early you can drop your bag off in the adjacent locker room (the ranger will give you a coin so you don’t have to pay for the lockers), then head upstairs to collect your entrance ticket for the Historic Site by showing your hiking pass.

-Go for a walk around the historic site, or you can choose to simply relax in the cafe before departure.
+Go for a walk around the Port Arthur Historic Site, or you can choose to simply relax in the cafe before departure.

 15 minutes before your boat leaves grab your stuff and walk down to the jetty, meet the boat driver and jump onboard.